mattdean1/node-etl-pipeline/README.md

   - Iterate over those maps to find the top 5 in each category
 4. Store
   - Write the final stream somewhere (file passed in via the cli)

+### Next steps

+So far I spent 1 day on the task, with more time I'd look to implement the following:

+- Unit / integration tests
+- Task B: Serve the results via api (with start/end date params)
+- Add e.g. a cron task to recompute the stats
+- Add an upload endpoint -> recompute stats